huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 # IP-Adapter

 [IP-Adapter](https://hf.co/papers/2308.06721) is an image prompt adapter that can be plugged into diffusion models to enable image prompting without any changes to the underlying model.
-Furthermore, this adapter can be reused with other models finetuned from the same base model and it can be combined with other adapters like ControlNet.
+Furthermore, this adapter can be reused with other models finetuned from the same base model and it can be combined with other adapters like [ControlNet](../using-diffusers/controlnet).
 The key idea behind IP-Adapter is the *decoupled cross-attention* mechanism which adds a separate cross-attention layer just for image features instead of using the same cross-attention layer for both text and image features.
 This allows the model to learn more image-specific features.

 > [!TIP]
-> Learn how to load an IP-Adapter in the [Load adapters](../using-diffusers/loading_adapters#ip-adapter) guide.
+> Learn how to load an IP-Adapter in the [Load adapters](../using-diffusers/loading_adapters#ip-adapter) guide, and make sure you check out the [IP-Adapter Plus](../using-diffusers/loading_adapters#ip-adapter-plus) section which requires manually loading the image encoder.

 This guide will walk you through using IP-Adapter for various tasks and use cases.

 ## General tasks

 Let's take a look at how to use IP-Adapter's image prompting capabilities with the [`StableDiffusionXLPipeline`] for tasks like text-to-image, image-to-image, and inpainting.
-Feel free to use another pipeline such as Stable Diffusion, LCM-LoRA, ControlNet, T2I-Adapter, or AnimateDiff!
+We also encourage you to try out other pipelines such as Stable Diffusion, LCM-LoRA, ControlNet, T2I-Adapter, or AnimateDiff!

+In all the following examples, you'll see the [`~IPAdapterMixin.set_ip_adapter_scale`] method.
+This method controls the amount of text or image conditioning to apply to the model.
+A value of `1.0` means the model is only conditioned on the image prompt.
+Lowering this value encourages the model to produce more diverse images, but they may not be as aligned with the image prompt.
+Typically, a value of `0.5` achieves a good balance between the two prompt types and produces good results.

 <hfoptions id="tasks">
 <hfoption id="Text-to-image">